 Sapcon Instruments has been manufacturing vibrating fork level sensors since its inception in the year 1983.
 Sapcon contributed over 35+ years as one of the best vibrating fork type level switch manufacturer in India.
 Since then, Vibrating fork has evolved into a compact and fast level switch.
 The success and popularity of these level sensors can largely be attributed to:

 How do the tuning fork tines vibrate?

-Pressure applied by the piezoelectric stack on the diaphram causes it to shear, which in turn drives the tines apart from each other.
-See the figure below for a simulation of the process.
-When the pressure is removed the tines return to their orginal position.
+Pressure applied by the piezoelectric stack on the diaphragm causes it to shear, which in turn drives the tuning fork's tines apart from each other.
+See the figure given aside for a simulation of the process.
+When the pressure is removed the fork tines return to their original position.

 - Frequency of operation

-The natural frequency of oscillation for the tuning fork decreases as it comes in contact with the liquid application media.
-The threshold frequency is set to match the natural frequency of tuning fork sensor under water as shown here:
+The natural frequency of oscillation for the tuning fork level switch decreases as it covered with the liquid application media.
+The threshold frequency is set to match the natural frequency of tuning fork type level switch under water as shown here:

 A comparison of the tuning forks vis-a-vis their performance and end-use has been shown below for a better understanding.

 |Natural Frequency in air (Hz) approx.

 |Response Time (Fastest)